hanzopgp/CleanCodeMemento/README.md

 - The name of a function should always contain verbs
 - Should be really small
+- When a function needs several arguments, you should use objects
 - Around 3-15 lines
 - One function does one thing
 - It shouldn't be possible to extract another function if the function is clean
 - Won't be lost in all these tiny function if you name it well
 - Avoid more than 3 arguments
 - Boolean should not be a function argument, it mean functions could be extracted from that function
 - If it returns a value, it should not have side effects

-## Indenting :

-- One or two level of indentation maximum in a function

-## Objects :

-- When a function needs several arguments, you should use objects
-- Some switch statements can be replace by OOP

 ## Comments :